Health and Housing in Urban Areas 1930s-1960s

 - Describe how the first houses in Livingston are being built.
 How might this have differed from house building in the past?

 1) Imagine you are appointed to the Public Health Committee for Glasgow in 1949.
-In pairs, develop a PowerPoint presentation to try to convince the Government that Glasgow needs money for new housing.
+Develop a PowerPoint presentation to try to convince the Government that Glasgow needs money for new housing.
 Your presentation should look at the problems of overcrowding and disease within the city’s slums and should include appropriate images of slum housing.
 It should explain why new housing is needed in Glasgow.
 Presentations should include at least 6 slides.

 2) Imagine you have come from the Highlands with your family to seek work in Glasgow in the 1930s.
 Your family is poor and you have many brothers and sisters.
 Write a letter to your friends back home describing life in Glasgow.
 You should explain the type of house you live in, your school, your family’s health and the kinds of things you do in your free time.